By sml | Date Posted: 8/7/17 | Jump To Comments

 - Two-Click Application Process

 So, what does this mean for the future of job hunting?
-For starters, this bridges the gap between job seekers and employers by making it easier to find job opportunities.
+This bridges the gap between job seekers and employers by making it easier to find job opportunities.
 Google states that 46% of U.S. employers face talent shortages and find it difficult to find the right candidates to fill open positions.
 Google Jobs sounds like a win-win for both parties, especially with more filters and information being added to the tool in the future.

 For employers, less resources will be expended on talent requisition such as posts to job boards or other paid third-party sites.
 Companies will still be able to post to these sites, but Google has streamlined the process by including company reviews and direct links for job seekers to apply for an open position.
-In addition, people who are signed into their gmail or Google+ account can even track their commute for specific jobs.
+People who are signed into their gmail or Google+ account can even track their commute for specific jobs.

 Job seekers are able to stay on top of their search without a break in play by setting up alerts or notifications.
 When a job that fits their criteria becomes open near them, Google will contact the individual directly.
-Google Jobs has integrations from trusted job sites around the web, such as Monster, Glassdoor, and Careerbuilder; to name a few.
+Google Jobs has integrations from trusted job sites around the web, such as Monster, Glassdoor, and Careerbuilder.
 Now, instead of searching through all the different platforms, those looking for an open position can simply perform a Google search for “content writer job” and Google will populate all open positions relating to content writing in their area.
 How easy is that?

 Google continues to be the “big brother” of the web by offering ease of use for consumers and companies alike.
 With the new roll-out of Google Jobs, this tech giant continues to grow and secure its place on everyone’s mobile and desktop devices.